- About Us

 - Outreach & Engagement

 - Publications & Videos

 (STONE SOUP © 2013 Jan Eliot.
 Used courtesy of the creator and Universal Uclick.
 All rights reserved.)

 Live plants and animals have long been valuable teaching tools, but now they're teaching environmental stewardship, too, as teachers and students learn that cute classroom pets can become a invasive marauders if set loose in the wild.

-WISE offers teacher trainings, a STEM (Science, Technology, Engineering and Math) Based curriculum, and on-going teacher engagment in a community for learning and teaching about emerging watershed issues.
-Since launched started in 2007, the program has trained more than 70 teachers, reaching more than 4,500 students who have completed more than 50 stewardship projects.
+WISE offers teacher trainings, a STEM (Science, Technology, Engineering and Math)-based curriculum and ongoing teacher engagement in a community for learning and teaching about emerging watershed issues.
+Since starting in 2007, the program has trained more than 70 teachers, reaching more than 4,500 students who have completed more than 50 stewardship projects.

-We welcome teachers, scientists, citizens, practitioners, and anyone intersted to join the WISE Community!
-Please join our e-mail list serve, like us on Facebook, or subsribe to our blog to learn about interesting and important topics, and share your expertise.
+We welcome teachers, scientists, citizens, practitioners and anyone interested to join the WISE Community!
+Please join our e-mail list serve, like us on Facebook, subscribe to our blog to learn about interesting and important topics, and share your expertise.

-Designed to engage students in science learning and community action, these tools also encourage teachers and their classes to develop and share their own lessons and projects with each other.
+Designed to engage students in science learning and community action, the WISE program has developed tools to encourage teachers and their classes to develop and share their own lessons and projects with each other.
 Materials include:

 Students and teachers have created a great variety of projects ranging from watershed restoration to awareness campaigns.
 Check out our blog to view many cool projects as well as interesting articles about emerging water issues and invasive species.